 Before we delve into the art of creating the perfect Bolognese sauce, it is essential to understand its origins.
 Bolognese sauce, also known as "ragù alla Bolognese" in Italy, is a meat-based sauce that originates from Bologna, the capital city of the Emilia-Romagna region.
 It’s a staple of Italian cuisine, and it’s renowned for its rich, hearty flavour.
 This sauce is traditionally served with tagliatelle, a type of pasta that is well-suited to thick sauces.
 However, it is also widely used in preparing lasagna alla Bolognese.

-Also read : How to Craft a Delicate French Quiche Lorraine with Crisp Bacon and Gruyere?
+Have you seen this : How to Craft a Delicate French Quiche Lorraine with Crisp Bacon and Gruyere?

 Historically, the primary ingredients of Bolognese sauce are ground beef, tomatoes, onion, celery, and carrot.
 The distinct aroma of this sauce is usually achieved by allowing the sauce to simmer over low heat for a few hours, which allows the flavours to develop and the sauce to thicken.